Are OCD And Psychosis Related?

 Some OCD symptoms, like obsessions, may also be mistaken for psychosis.
 For this reason, an untrained individual may misinterpret obsessive thoughts for delusions or the disordered thinking of psychosis.
 To determine which condition a person is experiencing, seek the help of a licensed medical or mental health professional.
 Professionals can provide a diagnosis based on prevalence and clinical characteristics and create a viable treatment regimen.

-How are OCD and psychosis treated?
+How are obsessive compulsive disorder (OCD) and psychosis treated?

 Several treatment methods may be effective in treating OCD and psychosis, including but not limited to the following.

-Exposure and response prevention therapy (ERP)
+Exposure and response prevention therapy (ERP) for OCD and psychosis

 According to the International OCD Foundation, the most effective treatments for OCD include medications like serotonin reuptake inhibitors (SSRIs) and different forms of cognitive-behavioral therapy (CBT).
-One of the most effective types of CBT for OCD and anxiety disorders like generalized anxiety disorder (GAD) is exposure and response (ERP) therapy
+One of the most effective types of CBT for OCD and anxiety disorders like generalized anxiety disorder (GAD) is exposure and response (ERP) therapy.

 Individuals who attend ERP therapy may be exposed to objects, images, or situations related to their obsessions.
 While a person may initially want to respond to this exposure with compulsive behavior, they’ll learn to avoid this response throughout treatment.
 Over time, and with the help of a trained mental health professional, ERP therapy may help a person resist their compulsions and understand their obsessive and compulsive symptoms.